khisareuben/obsidian-notes/frontend/tailwind css/Tailwind CLI.md

 ```

-create a folder to hold all your html and js files e.g. `public`
+create a folder to hold all your html and js files e.g. `build`
 ## 4. update your config file
 In the content section put the file path of your html